Youngsters from a Chorley children’s hospice have named Lancashire police’s latest horse recruit.

 “Touching and interacting with animals plays a huge part in the children’s development and it was great to get them involved.”

-Hospice care team member and play specialist Tina Thorpe, said: “The children and staff at Derian House were thrilled and are really looking forward to charting Gisburn’s progress and seeing him in the future.”
+Hospice care team member and play specialist Tina Thorpe, said: “The children and staff at Derian House were thrilled and are really looking forward to charting Gisburn’s progress and seeing him in

 The force has 18 police horses, with names including Sawley, Reedley, Dalton, Pendle, Silverdale and Marton.